Kili69/Tier0-User-Management/README.md

 ### Example

 .\Tier0UserManagement.ps1 -PrivilegedOUPAth 'OU=Users,OU=Tier 0,OU=Admin' - PrivilegedServiceAccountOUPath 'OU=Service Account,OU=Tier 0,OU=Admin' -Tier0UserGroup 'T0-Users' -KerberosPolicyName 'Tier 0 Isolation' -EnableMutiDomainSupport

+## Install-T1.ps
+This script create the required Kerberos Authentication Policy, OUs and Group Policy to protect Tier 1 accounts.

+## Tier1MemberServerManagement.ps1
+This script adds Tier 1 computers to the Tier 1 computer group.
+### Parameters
+-Tier1ComputerGroupName              is a mandatory string with the name fo the AD group where all Tier 1 computer object will be added
+-Tier1ComputerOU                     is a mandatory string ofthe relavtive OUs of Tier 1 computers.
+If there is mulitple OUs available, separate them with a ";".
+The OU path contains all sub OUs
+-Tier0ComputerOU                     is mandatory and contains the relative path of Tier 0 computers OUs.
+All SUB OUs will be automatically included
+-EnableMulitDomainSupport            if this switch is available, the script will add Tier 1 computers from any domain in Tier 1 computer group
+-AnyComputerType                     if this switch is available, the script will and any object of object class computer to the Tier 1 computer group. if the switch is not available, the script will only add computer object who has the word "server" in the operating system string
+### Example
+    .\Tier0ComputerManagement.ps1 -Tier0ComputerGroupName "Tier0Server" -Tier0ComputerGroupName "OU=Tier 0,OU=Admin"
+        The script will search for any computer in the OU=Tier 0,OU=Admin and subfolder on any domain in the forest .\Tier0ComputerManagement.ps1 -Tier0ComputerGroupName "Tier0Server" -Tier0ComputerGroupName "OU=Tier 0,OU=Admin" -MulitDomainForest $False
+        The script will search for any computer in the OU=Tier 0,OU=Admin and subfolder in the current domain .\Tier0ComputerManagement.ps1 -Tier0ComputerGroupName "Tier0Server" -Tier0ComputerGroupName "OU=Tier 0,OU=Admin,DC=Contoso,DC=com"
+        The script will search for any computer in the OU=Tier 0,OU=Admin and subfolder on any domain in the forest.
+The domain name in the Distiguishedname will be ignored
+    .\Tier0ComputerManagement.ps1 -Tier0ComputerGroupName "Tier0Server" -Tier0ComputerGroupName "OU=Tier 0,OU=Admin;OU=2ndOU"
+        The script will search for any computer in OU=Tier 0,OU=Admin and OU=2ndOU in all domains in the forest

+## Tier1UserManagement.ps
+This script will assing the Kerberos Authentication policy to Tier 1 administrators.
+### Parameters
+-KerberosAuthenticationPolicyName    is the name ob the Tier 1 Kerberos Authentication policy.
+This parameter is mandatory -Tier1UserOU                         is the relative OU path for Tier 1 administrators.
+If the Tier 1 administrators are located in different OUs, you can seperate the OUs with a ";"
+-EnableMulitDomainSupport            if this switch is available, the Kerberos Authentication Policy will be added to any user in the Forest
+### Example
+    .\Tier1UserManagement.ps1 -KerberosAuthenticationPolicyName "Tier 1 Isolation" -Tier1UserOU "OU=Users,OU=Tier 1,OU=Admin"
+        Applies the "Tier 1 Isolation" Kerberos policy to any user located in the OU=Users,OU=Tier 1,OU=Admin,DC=<domain>
+    .\Tier1UserManagement.ps1 -KerberosAuthenticationPolicyName "Tier 1 Isolation" -Tier1UserOU "OU=Users,OU=Tier 1,OU=Admin" -EnableMulitdomainSupport
+        Applies the "Tier 1 Isolation" Kerberos policy to any user located in the OU=Users,OU=Tier 1,OU=Admin in every domain of the forest
+    .\Tier1UserManagement.ps1 -KerberosAuthenticationPolicyName "Tier 1 Isolation" -Tier1UserOU "OU=Users,OU=Tier 1,OU=Admin;OU=Org1,OU=Admins"
+        Applies the "Tier 1 Isolation" Kerberos policy to any user located in the OU=Users,OU=Tier 1,OU=Admin,DC=<domain> and "OU=Org1,OU=Admins"

 ## Prerequisites